 In cases of abuse, high concentrations of Tramadol and its metabolites (about 0.22-1.18ng/mg) are observed in hair samples.
 A person following a proper medical prescription will also exhibit drug but in a minor quantity of about 0.07-0.80ng/mg.
 Due to minimal invasiveness, long detection window, and high accuracy, hair analysis is a popular testing modality in cases of Tramadol consumption.

 This involves the collection of fluid from the oral cavity.
 The sample is then sent to the laboratory for analysis.
 The Gas chromatography/mass spectrometry (GC/MS) is used to analyze the collected fluid.
 The technique allows the accurate determination of levels of M1 and M2.
 The research data has demonstrated the presence of about 90% drug in the oral samples.
 Moreover, the drug remains detectable for more than 24 hours.

 A new modality ‘Exhaled Breathing’ has also emerged.
 It is even less invasive than the oral fluid tests.
 A breathalyzer device is used to detect the presence of drug in the breath of a person.
 Tramadol and its metabolites are demonstrable in breath for up to 24 hours after the last dose.

 The blood samples are also taken for identifying the levels of drug.
 The drug appears rapidly in the circulation and becomes demonstrable in the samples.
 One hour is taken by the drug to reach the concentration, which is readily detectable by blood tests.
-The drug stays up to 24 hours in the blood.
+The drug stays up to 24 hours in the blood, and therefore it becomes important to know how long does Tramadol stays in your blood.
 However, the invasiveness and shorter period of detection have reserved its use on certain occasions only.
 It is used in the hospital settings to measure the precise levels in cases of intoxication and overdose.